jbmaene1998/ML_Cheat_Sheet/Data Processing/Cheatsheet.md

 - [ ] Check for outliners, check if the values are impossible or there was a typing error.
 - [ ] Check for missing values.
 - [ ] Determine how to resolve missing values
-- [ ] Add dummy values in neccesairy
+- [ ] Add dummy values in necessary